ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/01-introduction.md

 > ## Omitting details and avoiding complexities...
 > Note that this description omits many details and avoids discussing complexities that are not particularly relevant to this introduction session, for example:
 > - Thinking with analogy to movies such as Inception, The Matrix, etc., can the guest computer figure out that it's not actually a physical computer, and that it's running as software inside a host physical computer?
 Yes, it probably can... but let's not go there within this episode.
 > - Can you run a host as a guest itself within another host?
-Sometimes... but let's not go there either.
+Sometimes... in fact, we will do exactly this when we move on to look at Singularity containers later in this lesson.
 {: .callout}

 ## Motivation for virtualisation